CDanielB02/Cybersecurity-Portfolio/01-OPNsense-Enterprise-Segmentation/README.md

 * **Technical Breakdown:**
   * Displays the core interface bindings: `em0` assigned to WAN (`192.168.3.130/24`), `em1` bound to LAN (`192.168.1.1/24`), and `em2` designated for the DMZ boundary.
   * Proves the Layer 2 hardware binding across separate virtual switches (LAN segments) prior to web management configuration.
-* **Interview Talking Point:** *"I established three isolated virtual network segments in VMware to simulate physical air-gapped network drops, terminating each into a dedicated virtual NIC on the FreeBSD-based OPNsense appliance."*

 ---